Cold start performance

 Keeping already warm containers around longer doesn’t help if there are no warm containers to begin with, as when Functions scale from zero.

-To keep some containers warm and running at all times, set the keep_warm
+To keep some containers warm and running at all times, set the min_containers

-Modal will still scale up (and spin down) more containers if the demand for your
+to zero.
+Modal will still scale up and spin down more containers as the

 value, as usual.